fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 <iframe style ="width: calc(100% + 24px); height: 580px; margin-left: -12px; margin-right: -12px; margin-bottom: 3rem"scrolling="no"src="https://fingerprintjs.github.io/audio-fingerprint-article-demos/?demo=dynamics-compressor-options" frameborder="no">
 </iframe>

-## How audio fingerprint is calculated
+## How the audio fingerprint is calculated

-Now we have all the concepts we need to start working on our audio fingerprinting code.\
+Now that we have all the concepts we need, we can start working on our audio fingerprinting code.\
 \
-Safari doesn’t support unprefixed OfflineAudioContext, but supports webkitOfflineAudioContext, so we’ll use this trick to make it work in Chrome and Safari:
+Safari doesn’t support unprefixed OfflineAudioContext, but does support webkitOfflineAudioContext, so we’ll use this method to make it work in Chrome and Safari:

 ```javascript
 const AudioContext = window.OfflineAudioContext || window.webkitOfflineAudioContex